zzzprojects/Dapper-Plus/docs2/pages/getting-started/dapper-plus-relationship.md

 ## Navigation Property

-A navigation property happen when the child has a reference to the parent.
+A navigation property happens when the child has a reference to the parent.

 ```csharp